 Collision Sounds In Thai Onomatopoeia

-What is meant by collision sounds is the sound occurs when two objects knock into each other.
+What is meant by collision sounds is the sound that occurs when two objects knock into each other.
 They usually begin with cl- and th-.
 The most basic example would be clapping.
 The ”clap” sound is a result of hitting your hands with one another.

 Let’s see more examples in Thai.